GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 ### Section 3: Unamendable Provisions

-1. Rights and safeguards in Articles I, II, V, VII and XVI cannot be amended away.
+1. Rights and safeguards in Articles I, II, V, VII, XII and XVI cannot be amended away.
-2. Any attempt to dismantle Article VII or XVI will trigger Article XVI itself without a petition.
+2. Any attempt to dismantle Article VII, XII or XVI will trigger Article XVI itself without a petition.
 3. A state or lower jurisdiction that attempts to override this constitution will be subject to Article XVI and relevant charges.

 ### Section 4: Citizen Challenge